Ida Lupino: Early life and family

 Lupino was born at 33 Ardbeg Road in Herne Hill, London, to actress Connie O'Shea (also known as Connie Emerald) and music hall comedian Stanley Lupino, a member of the theatrical Lupino family, which included Lupino Lane, a song-and-dance man.
-She was raised Catholic.
-Her great-grandfather, George Hook, changed his name to Lupino.
-Her father, a top name in musical comedy in the UK, encouraged her to perform at an early age.
-He built an outdoor theatre for Lupino and her sister Rita (1921–2016), who also became an actress and dancer.
-Lupino wrote her first play at age seven and toured with a travelling theatre company as a child.
-By the age of ten, Lupino had memorised the leading female roles in Shakespeare's plays.
-After her childhood training for stage plays, Ida's uncle Lupino Lane assisted her in moving towards film acting by getting her work as a background actress at British International Studios.
+Her great-grandfather George Hook Lupino (1828–1902) was an acrobatic clown descended from an Italian family of puppeteers.
+Her father, a top name in musical comedy in the UK, encouraged her to perform at an early age, building an outdoor theatre for her and her sister Rita (1921–2016), who also became an actress and dancer.
+Ida wrote her first play at age seven and toured with a travelling theatre company as a child.
+By the age of ten Lupino had memorised the leading female roles in Shakespeare's plays.
+After all this training and experience in theatre acting, Ida's uncle Lupino Lane assisted her in moving toward film acting by getting her work as a background actress at British International Studios.

-She wanted to be a writer, but to please her father Lupino enrolled in the Royal Academy of Dramatic Art.
-She excelled in a number of "bad girl" film roles, often playing prostitutes.
-Lupino did not enjoy being an actress and felt uncomfortable with many of the early roles she was given.
-She felt that she was pushed into the profession due to her family history.
+Ida wanted to be a writer but, in order to please her father, enrolled in the Royal Academy of Dramatic Art.
+She excelled in a number of "bad girl" film roles, often playing prostitutes; however, she did not enjoy being an actress.
+Lupino was uncomfortable with many of the early parts she was given and felt she was pushed into the profession due to her family history.